CreoDAMO/REPAR/replit.md

 - **Multi-Wallet Support**: Keplr (recommended for full features), MetaMask (EVM), Coinbase Wallet
 - **Terminology**: Use "black paper" (NOT "white paper") for project documentation - intentional choice reflecting project's mission
 - **Digital Sovereign Nation**: This is a nation of 300M people (12-15M enslaved + descendants), not a corporate project.
 Nations are defined by people, not policies.
 Counter Willie Lynch divide-and-conquer tactics through unified blockchain infrastructure.
+- **Censorship Resistance**: Mobile validators with satellite/mesh fallback.
+Cannot be shut down by any single government or corporation.
+- **Licensing**: 14-license framework protects sovereignty at legal, technical, and cultural levels.
+All implementations are OPERATIONAL (ThreatOracle, Cerberus AI, etc.)

 ## System Architecture